graingert/faster_cpython/notes_2017.rst

 sure if it really works in practice.
 Not sure that it would be feasible to use the stable ABI in numpy for example?

+The Gilectomy project (CPython without GIL but locks per object) proposes to add a new compilation mode for extensions compatible with Gilectomy, but keep backward compatibility.

 New language similar to Python
 ==============================